purushotham2628/AI-Powered-Finance-Management/README.md

 ### Features Walkthrough

 #### Dashboard
-- Overview of total balance, income, and expenses
+- Overview of total balance, income, and expenses (in ₹)
 - AI-powered insights and recommendations
 - Spending breakdown by category (pie chart)
 - Recent transaction history